spectrio/playbook/jr-dev-training.md

 # Jr Developer Training Schedule

 Welcome to the team!
 We are very happy to work with you!
 We want you to feel comfortable coming to any of us with questions.
 Remember one of the dev team values is: **SHOUT for help**.
 Don't spend hours turmoiling over an issue.
 Bubble it up quickly and loudly.
-That said, it may be hard know what you don't know.
+That said, it may be hard to know what you don't know.
 This guide exists to help train you up quickly.

 You will go through each of these sections with your work buddy.
 Each day will consist of: